QUICK WINS LIVE

 Three equal conative Zones of Operation as measured by the Kolbe A Index.

-Conative Stress.
-A condition where an external evaluator’s sense of how a task needs to be performed is substantially different from the job-holder’s methods of problem solving.
+The stress that occurs when a job evaluator indicates that the job demands different conative strengths than those the current job-holder has.
+Conative Stress resulting when an external evaluator’s sense of how a task needs to be performed is substantially different from the job-holder’s methods of problem

 Three Parts of the Mind (3-Dimensional mind)